-Hi again…as I said last time, if you look around, or drive around, when you live in any industrialized country on earth, your locale is full of signs.
-Most of us simply accept that a sign maker made all the signs, but that’s pretty much the extent of anyone’s thought on the subject.
+Hi again…as I said last time, if you look around, or drive around, when you live in any industrialized country on earth, your locale is full of signposts.
+Most of us simply accept that a sign maker made all of them, but that’s pretty much the extent of anyone’s thought on the subject.

-As I stated in the final part of the last article, by the 18th century and into the 19th century, many a professional sign maker turned the art of making signs into an art form, and some artists actually made their living as a sign maker doing mostly signs.
-In the 19th century also, some establishments began to use oil lanterns to light the surface of their signs, if they were available in the evenings for business, such as a pub or an inn or an apothecary.
+As I stated in the final part of the last article, by the 18th century and into the 19th century, many signage professionals turned the art of their production into an art form, and some artists actually made their living doing mostly signs.
+In the 19th century also, some establishments began to use oil lanterns to light the surface of their displays, if they were available in the evenings for business, such as a pub or an inn or an apothecary.
 In a sense, this was the beginning of illuminated signage.

-Adding Electricity to Art; How the Profession of Sign Maker Changed in the 20th Century
+Adding Electricity to Art; How the Profession Changed in the 20th Century

-In 1910, Georges Claude, and electrician turned sign maker, first demonstrated neon signage to a large public forum at the Paris Auto Show.
+In 1910, Georges Claude, an electrician, first demonstrated neon display to a large public forum at the Paris Auto Show.
 The result was electrifying (hahaha!).
-Neon became very popular by the late 1920’s as a form of signage as many a sign maker learned how to bend neon into signs, especially in the US and Western Europe, and remained the most popular form of electrical signage into the 1960’s, when many a sign maker switched over to the internally illuminated fluorescent sign (actually developed in the 1920’s), replacing neon, most probably due to cost factors.
+Neon became very popular by the late 1920’s and many learned how to bend neon into signs, especially in the US and Western Europe, and remained the most popular form of electrical signage into the 1960’s, when many switched over to the internally illuminated fluorescent type (actually developed in the 1920’s), replacing neon, most probably due to cost factors.

-Neon is still popular with the sign maker today, although due to it’s cost is not used nearly as much as it was in the past.
-With the advent of LED lighting and the sign maker adopting it in place of neon, neon’s popularity has continued to erode, again, mainly due to cost.
-Neon will never be completely replaced with the neon sign maker, though, as it is still the brightest light in the sign business.
+Neon is still popular today, although due to it’s cost is not used nearly as much as it was in the past.
+With the advent of LED lighting and its adoption in place of neon, neon’s popularity has continued to erode, again, mainly due to cost.
+Neon will never be completely replaced, though, as it is still the brightest light in this business.

-As of 2003, according to Signs of the Times industry magazine, 46% of all signs manufactured by a sign maker have fluorescent internal lighting, compared to 41% which are illuminated with neon.
-The big gainer in the sign maker repertoire recently has been animated LED (light-emitting diode) signage, also known as the electronic reader board.
+As of 2003, according to Signs of the Times industry magazine, 46% of all displays manufactured have fluorescent internal lighting, compared to 41% which are illuminated with neon.
+The big gainer recently has been animated LED (light-emitting diode) signage, also known as the electronic reader board.

 The electronic reader board can be made as large as a huge billboard, and can have enough pixels (small LED lights) to make a moving picture like a movie screen.
-Oddly, while many municipalities have outlawed chase lights on the perimeter of a neon or fluorescent-lighted sign due to the motion being dangerous to drivers, LED signs are popping up all over the country with their moving and changing copy, pictures, and logos.
-As a sign maker, I am only somewhat amused at the contradictory nature of government.
-In case you couldn’t tell, as a sign maker, myself and most of those in this industry are not big on government regulation; but as long as they’re able to collect taxes on animated LED signs, they’ll probably continue to allow them, and the revenue on the sign maker who sells these signs is significant for the government.
+Oddly, while many municipalities have outlawed chase lights on the perimeter of a neon or fluorescent-lighted signage due to the motion being dangerous to drivers, LEDs are popping up all over the country with their moving and changing copy, pictures, and logos.
+I am only somewhat amused at the contradictory nature of government.
+In case you couldn’t tell, I, myself and most of those in this industry are not big on government regulation; but as long as they’re able to collect taxes on animated LED graphics, they’ll probably continue to allow them, and the revenue on the manufacturers who sells them is significant for the government.